 But seriously, don’t mess with mama bear, or you’re toast.

 So what can you do to protect yourself?
 If you have allies, and there are enough of you, a phalanx of spears or arrows may be enough to bring down any or all of these animals.
 One man alone against a bear, lion or tiger is a losing proposition.
-Even hard core guns may have a problem taking one of these large animals out with one or two shots.
+Even powerful guns may have a problem taking one of these large animals out with one or two shots.
 A group of wolves will circle you if given the chance and you won’t be able to shoot all of them.

 CNN reports a 13 year old Maasai boy, in Kenya, Africa, has invented a new way to keep lions away from livestock: He uses lights.
 Read the details in this CNN report: Boy scares off lions with flashy invention